udaylunawat/udaylunawat/README.md

 <img alt="Coder GIF" src="https://github.com/udaylunawat/udaylunawat/blob/master/img/giphy.gif" height="300" width="200" align="right"/>

 I am a Machine learning and Data Science practitioner who loves to uncover the hidden facts and meaningful insights from messy data.
-I'm a Machine Learning Engineer graduate from AAIC (Applied AI Course) where I learned building effective Machine Learning & Deep Learning Model, running Data Pipelines, Natural Language Processing, Image Processing, building Recommendation Systems, and deploying solutions to the cloud.
+I'm a Machine Learning Engineer graduate from AAIC (Applied AI Course) where I learned building effective Machine Learning & Deep Learning Models, running Data Pipelines, Natural Language Processing, Image Processing, and deploying solutions to the cloud.

 I graduated in Information Tech from <a href="http://www.rknec.edu/" target="_blank">**RCOEM**</a>, Nagpur & since then I am working for people across the globe as a Freelance Machine Learning Engineer where I am learning new things in Data Science and implementing them in various projects.